learnk8s/learnk8s.io/src/yaml-validation/content.md

 You can see [all available helpers here](https://github.com/cloud66-oss/copper/tree/master/libjs).

-By default, it loads the entire input YAML file into the `$$` variable, and makes it available in your scripts (if you used jQuery in the past, you might find this pattern familiar).
+By default, it loads the entire input YAML file into the `$$` variable and makes it available in your scripts (if you used jQuery in the past, you might find this pattern familiar).

 In addition to not having to learn a custom language, you have access to the entire JavaScript language for writing your checks such as string interpolation, functions, etc.